dreeves/omnibot/README.md

 ### Enable Socket Mode for Slack

 Slack bots need to serve an endpoint to receive Slack events.
 This would make development painful, so there's "socket mode" which doesn't have the endpoint requirement.
 Socket mode is recommended only for development by the documentation for reasons not given.

-Lexiguess currently looks for the environment variable DEBUG when it starts up.
-If this variable is set to anything (and environment variables are strings, so I do mean anything: even false, 0, etc.), Lexiguess uses socket mode.
+Omnibot currently looks for the environment variable DEBUG when it starts up.
+If this variable is set to anything (and environment variables are strings, so I do mean anything: even false, 0, etc.), Omnibot uses socket mode.

 In order to use socket mode, however, socket mode must be toggled on in the app's configuration.

 In order to use socket mode locally, you have to both set DEBUG in your environment and make sure socket mode is turned on in the app's configuration.
-This will likely cause live instances of Lexiguess to fail on Slack.
+This will likely cause live instances of Omnibot to fail on Slack.
 When you're finished testing locally, you'll need to make sure to turn socket mode off again.

 https://api.slack.com/apis/connections/socket